On Busy Draft Night, Baltimore Ravens Select Notre Dame S Kyle Hamilton, Iowa C Tyler Linderbaum; Deal 'Hollywood' Brown

 — Lamar Jackson (@Lj_era8) April 29, 2022

-Brown will join his college quarterback at Oklahoma, Kyler Murray, in Arizona.
-The wideout made an appearance at the Cardinals’ draft party, suggesting the trade had been in the works for some time.
+Brown will join Kyler Murray, his college quarterback at Oklahoma, in Arizona.
+The wideout made an appearance at the Cardinals’ draft party in Glendale, AZ, suggesting the trade had been in the works for a while.
+DeCosta confirmed an agreement had been reached earlier in the week.

 BREAKING: @MarquiseBrown28 makes his first public appearance as an @AZCardinals during the team’s draft party at @StateFarmStdm.
 The team announced, a few minutes prior, its 23rd draft pick trade for the former @Ravens. @abc15 is here and will have more at 10! #abc15arizona pic.twitter.com/IuvtZJACyM